ParvChauhan97/Java-Persistence-API-JPA/README.md

 ## Overview
 This project is part of my Spring Boot learning journey, where I explored **Spring Data JPA** to perform database operations efficiently.

-The goal of this project is to understand how backend applications interact with databases using JPA.
+The goal of this project is to understand how backend applications interact with databases using JPA and hibernate.

 ---